A straightforward guide to building smart PI objectives

 But separating PI objectives from the planning sessions make it hard for the team and stakeholders to see how the work is shifting the dial for the business.

 With the Easy Agile Programs, you can directly link your features to your objectives within the same tool.
+You're also able to describe the objective within Easy Agile Programs and assign business value:

 By connecting features to PI objectives within the same tool, teams and business stakeholders gain clear visibility of work.
 They can see how their work is helping to achieve business objectives.